Apple

 How long do hard drives last?

-The online backup service Backblaze regularly publishes data about the drives they use – they currently have about 200,000 – and how long they last.
-In How Long Do Disk Drives Last?, they show that, after about five years, reliability drops a lot.
-Their usage is much more intense than most people’s, and they buy the most reliable drives, so these results only apply if you buy the same drives.
+The online backup service Backblaze regularly publishes data about the drives they use—they currently have about 200,000—and how long they last.
+In their article about how long disk drives last, they show that, after about five years, reliability drops a lot.
+Backblaze’s usage is much more intense than most people’s, and they buy the most reliable drives, so these results may only apply if you buy the similarly high-quality drives.

 The question is not if your hard drives will fail, but when will they fail?
 As Backblaze says, “Every hard drive you buy will fail at some point.”